byronwatt/byronwatt.github.io/_posts/2023-12-4-hermit_cookies.md

 </pre>

 ## Reality
-More nutmeg, cloves, allspice, last time i used ⅓ c of molasses, but i’ll try ½ c this time (more sugar might make them moister).
+More nutmeg, cloves, allspice, last time I used ⅓ c of molasses, but I’ll try ½ c this time (more sugar might make them moister).

 2 tablespoons of appleton rum,... sometimes a weeee bit more.

-Haven’t measured the fruit and nuts - i’m probably putting in more than i’m supposed to.
+Haven’t measured the fruit and nuts - I’m probably putting in more than I’m supposed to.

-Been using unsalted butter - grass fed butter Anna’s hair dresser Tracy said it’s sooooo much better - and i was on keto at the time filling my face with butter.
+Been using unsalted butter - grass fed butter Anna’s hair dresser Tracy said it’s sooooo much better - and I was on keto at the time filling my face with butter.

 ## Instructions